Wickleyy/Wickleyy/README.md

 ### 👨‍💻 About Me

 - 🎓 I'm an Informatics Engineering student
-- 💡 Passionate about programming, open-source, and creative tech projects
 - 📚 In my free time, I enjoy reading, gaming, tech experimenting, and playing sports
 - 🏸 Especially love badminton and football ⚽
 - 🌱 Currently improving my skills in full-stack development and data-related fields